Skip to content

 From an existing project

-If you want to use Calkit with an existing project, navigate into its working directory and run:
+If you want to use Calkit with an existing project, navigate into its working directory and use the xr command to start executing and recording your scripts, notebooks, LaTeX files, etc., as reproducible pipeline stages.
+For example:

 calkit run